Infinity categories with duality and hermitian multiplicative infinite loop space machines: Introduction

 .7cm

-{\bf Acknowledgements:} We would like to thank Hongyi Chu, David Gepner, Jens Hornbostel, Kristian Moi, Thomas Nikolaus, Oliver R\"ondigs, Sean Tilson and Girja Tripathi for very helpful discussions and suggestions on the subject.
+{\bf Acknowledgements:} We thank Niko Naumann for providing a proof of Lemma \ref{hteetr5}.
+We would like to thank Hongyi Chu, David Gepner, Jens Hornbostel, Kristian Moi, Thomas Nikolaus, Oliver R\"ondigs, Sean Tilson and Girja Tripathi for very helpful discussions and suggestions on the subject.
+Moreover we thank the referee for many helpful comments and suggestions.